X-Ray Inspection System

 Buyer not available

-The Department of Defense, specifically the Department of the Army, is seeking information regarding Ultrasound Nondestructive Inspection Equipment tailored for multiple aircraft types through a Request for Information (RFI).
-The objective is to identify potential sources and capabilities that can meet specific inspection requirements, including modern systems capable of capturing, analyzing, and reporting defects in structural components, with features such as the ability to test composite materials and conduct inspections without surface stripping.
-This RFI is a preliminary step to assess available technology and does not initiate a contract or payment for responses; interested vendors should submit their Capability Statements and detailed descriptions of their systems to Dormey Blankmann at dormey.blankmann@us.af.mil by the specified deadline, with response documents limited to ten pages.
+The Department of Defense, specifically the Department of the Army, is issuing a Request for Information (RFI) for Ultrasound Nondestructive Inspection Equipment intended for multiple aircraft types.
+The RFI aims to gather information on potential sources and capabilities that can meet specific inspection requirements, including advanced hardware and software systems capable of detecting and analyzing defects in structural components without the need for surface stripping.
+This equipment is crucial for ensuring the safety and reliability of aircraft operations in diverse environments.
+Interested vendors are encouraged to submit their Capability Statements and detailed descriptions of their systems, limited to ten pages, via email to Dormey Blankmann at dormey.blankmann@us.af.mil by the specified deadline.

 DETECTORS/TUBES